menhir-tech/dratio-python/README.md

 This source code is licensed under the Apache License, Version 2.0.
 You may obtain a copy of the License at [apache.org](https://www.apache.org/licenses/LICENSE-2.0).

-The use of the services offered by this client must be in accordance with dratio's terms and conditions.
+The use of the data offered by this client must be in accordance with dratio's terms and conditions.
 You may obtain a copy of the terms at [dratio.io](https://dratio.io/legal/terms)

 ## Support

-This library is supported by dratio's team.
 If you find a bug, or have a feature suggestion, please log an issue or contact us through [our page](https://dratio.io/contact/) or via mail to [info@dratio.io](mailto:info@dratio.io).